elselawi/apexo/manual.md

 ### Manage expenses and receipts

-You can also track expenses and receipts.
-In the expenses screen add receipts that can hold information such as the date, amount, description, items, and more.
+To begin resitering expenses and receipts, go to the "expenses" page and add "supplier" first.
+Then you can add expenses and receipts under this supplier.
+Each supplier will appear as a folder icon, and when you open it a new window would open that contains two categories:

+- Unpaid orders
+- Paid orders

+Each order can be marked as paid or unpaid, and each receipt can be attached to an order as an image.

 ### Setting